zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: The Programmable SumCheck Accelerator

 \subsection{Built-in support for ZeroChecks}

 Many ZKP protocols use SumCheck to verify circuit correctness by checking that a polynomial $f(X)$ evaluates to zero across all inputs.
 However, simply verifying $\sum_X f(X) = 0$ is insufficient.
 Individual gates could evaluate to nonzero values (meaning they were incorrectly executed), but cancel each other out, so the total sum would still be zero.
-To prevent this, protocols like \cite{spartan, orion, strawman} use \textit{ZeroCheck}, which multiplies $f(X)$ with a randomized auxiliary polynomial $f_r(X)$ and checks that $\sum_X (f(X) \cdot f_r(X)) = 0$. $f_r(X)$ is constructed on-the-fly from a vector of random challenges generated by a SHA module (referred to as \textit{Build MLE} in zkSpeed), and zkPHIRE integrates this auxiliary polynomial construction directly into the SumCheck datapath.
-During the first round, one product lane is dedicated to computing $f_r(X)$, with its outputs routed to scratchpad banks and the EEs in parallel with the fetched MLE elements.
-This reduces the number of lanes for product computations by one in that round but avoids separate $O(N)$ precomputation and memory overhead, reusing existing PL multipliers to mask the cost.
+To prevent this, protocols like \cite{spartan, orion, strawman} use \textit{ZeroCheck}, which multiplies $f(X)$ with a randomized auxiliary polynomial $f_r(X)$ \footnote{In the ZKP literature \cite{spartan, hyperplonk, jolt}, $f_r(x)$ is written as $eq(x, r)$} and checks that $\sum_X (f(X) \cdot f_r(X)) = 0$. $f_r(X)$ is constructed on-the-fly from a vector of random challenges generated by a SHA module.
+The construction of an $f_r(X)$ polynomial is referred to as the \textit{Build MLE} kernel in zkSpeed, and we integrate this auxiliary polynomial construction directly into the SumCheck datapath.
+During the first SumCheck round, one product lane is dedicated to computing $f_r(X)$.
+Its outputs are routed to a dedicated scratchpad bank and one EE, while the remaining EEs fetch MLE elements from the other scratchpad banks.
+One less lane is available for product computations for the first SumCheck round, but this avoids separate $O(N)$ precomputation of $f_r$ and the memory overhead of writing and reading back values.
+Subsequent SumCheck rounds treat $f_r$ as any other MLE fetched from and updated to off-chip.